 This year the island of Samos is very different.
 In addition to the political/financial crisis in Greece and the upcoming elections on September 20, 2015 after the failure of the extreme and inept left wing government, the island, like many of the other East Aegean islands, has been flooded by refugees from the wars in Syria.
 These refugees are in addition to the immigrants from Africa, Afghanistan, Iraq, and Pakistan.

 Now thousands are arriving every day landing with small inflatable in most eastern coves of Samos and then walking to the town.
 A number of these people have been drowned.
 While the island of Lesvos has been getting a lot of attention from the international media, Samos is facing similar problems.
 There are appalling conditions facing these poor people while the Byzantine Greek bureaucracy is processing them.
-Ferry boats transport 1500 one day 2000 another the processed refugees collected from Samos, Chios, and Lesvos to Piraeus.
+Ferry boats transport 1500 one day 2000 processed refugees collected from Samos, Chios, and Lesvos to Piraeus.

 To me the daily sight of these miserable souls, young men, women, and children walking under the strong sun along the roads is heart breaking.
 I even saw a man with one leg on a wheel chair.
 But even worse, what I find indefensible is the callus attitude of many local people.
-They seem to have forgotten their history when 1922 the islands were also flooded by Greek refugees fleeing their homes in Asia Minor.
-Rumors are ripe in the island: “these immigrants are wealthy,” “they are undercover terrorists,” etc. I have been repeatedly warned by my middle class neighbors against my practice to give rides to town of women and families with small children caution me that I will get into trouble with the authorities.
+They seem to have forgotten their history when in 1922 the islands were also flooded by Greek refugees fleeing their homes in Asia Minor.
+Rumors are ripe in the island: “these immigrants are wealthy,” “they are undercover terrorists,” etc. I have been repeatedly warned by my middle class neighbors against my practice to give rides to town of women and families with small children.
+They caution me that I will get into trouble with the authorities.
 On top of that there are widespread stories of local people exploiting the refugees for large financial gain.

 A bright exception to this is the Greek marine conservation organization Archipelagos.
 Not only had they rallied to help but have made appeals to the Samos residents to join them.
-They have sheltered families with young children, children without a family, distribute blankets, food, toys, etc. Dear reader of this log if you want to help this organization you can contribute to them as I have already done.
+They have sheltered families with young children, children without a family, distributed blankets, food, toys, etc. Dear reader of this log if you want to help this organization you can contribute to them as I have already done.

 Since last year the town of Samos has a new inhabitant: Argyro.
 She is a seal.
 She swims around the harbor and often sunbathes in the popular beach of Gangou where she uses a beach chair and gets rather aggressive if any one tries to dislodge her.